Patriciah1/Bookstore-database-group-project/README.md

 Main Responsibilities: Tables involving customer profiles and addresses

 Tables to Create:
-customer-Stores customer information
+1. customer-Stores customer information
-customer_address-Links customers to addresses (many-to-many) address_status-Defines if the address is current, old, etc. address-Stores the actual address details country-List of countries for addresses
+2. customer_address-Links customers to addresses (many-to-many)
+3. address_status-Defines if the address is current, old, etc.
+4. address-Stores the actual address details
+5. country-List of countries for addresses

 Summary of Relationships:
-customer links to customer_address. customer_address links to address and address_status. address links to country.
+i) customer links to customer_address. ii) customer_address links to address and address_status. iii) address links to country.

 This structure ensures data normalization and allows flexibility (e.g., tracking address history).